 - Sanity Slippage: Some of the comics in the video compilation linked in the YMMV tab show that Jon is slowly going mad.
 Examples include smushing ice cream cones into his face, dressing up for a date... that's in three weeks, jumping in the streets dressed as a pink clown, chasing cars in the manner of dogs, breaking down sobbing at the most random times, Madness Speak, and, finally, being sent to a Mental Hospital.

-- Shout Out: In Pearls Before Swine here and here.
+- Shout-Out: In Pearls Before Swine here and here.

-- Take That: Some of the more... high-brow comics aficionados out there initially (and approvingly) viewed the strip as being this to Jim Davis, who often gets dismissed as "uncouth" and as a sell-out in such circles.
+- Take That!: Some of the more... high-brow comics aficionados out there initially (and approvingly) viewed the strip as being this to Jim Davis, who often gets dismissed as "uncouth" and as a sell-out in such circles.
 Then, the author clarified that he loves the original comics, which made said aficionados shut up for the most part.
 Jim Davis himself incidentally loves these remakes enough to have allowed them to be printed in a book form.